Analysis of parameter combinations for optimal soliton microcomb generation efficiency in a simple single-cavity scheme: CONVERSION EFFICIENCY

+where $Q=\omega_0 / \kappa$ is the loaded quality factor, $n_2$ is the Kerr nonlinear refractive index, $n_g$ is the microresonator mode group index, $V_{\rm eff}$ is the microresonator effective mode volume.
+We should note that \eqref{comblines} is exact only for a Nonlinear Schr$\rm \ddot o$dinger Equation that is undumped undriven Lugiato-Lefever equation (LLE), being a limit case at $\zeta\gg1$ \cite{herr2014temporal}.
+This limitation is also in line with a natural demand for a soliton width to be smaller than the microresonator circumference $\sqrt{d_2/\zeta}\ll2\pi$. {As we see further, this brings limitations to the theories based on this formalism.} The output average power of solitons can be easily calculated by summing the mode components of the hyperbolic-secant-squared shaped comb power \cite{dmitriev2021hybrid}, and recalculating the corresponding output.
+Using the transmittance coefficient from the ring resonator to the straight waveguide $T^2=\eta\kappa t_{\rm rt}$, where $t_{\rm rt}=n_{\rm eff}L/c$ is the round-trip time \cite{Gorodetsky:99}, we obtain

-Note that we consider anomalous GVD ($D_2>0$) and use the frequency-like detuning definition, where the solitons exist at negative $\zeta_{\rm eff}$.
-The parametric instability threshold power $P_{\rm th}$ is defined as follow:
+where $\eta=\kappa_c/\kappa$ is the normalized coupling rate or coupling efficiency ($\eta=1/2$ for critical coupling), $\kappa_c$ is the coupling rate.
+Note that we consider anomalous GVD ($D_2>0$) and use the negative detuning definition, where the solitons exist at positive $\zeta$.
+In this context, it is convenient to have a dimensional constant independent of the coupling efficiency.
+Therefore, we introduce the minimal threshold power $P_0=\frac{27}{32}\frac{n_g^2V_{\rm eff}\kappa_0^2}{cn_2\omega_0}$, where $\kappa_0=\kappa-\kappa_c$ is the microresonator intrinsic decay rate.
+Then, the parametric instability threshold power is rewritten as follows:

-where $Q=\omega / \kappa$ is the loaded quality factor, $n_2$ is the Kerr nonlinear refractive index, $n_g$ is the microresonator mode group index, $V_{\rm eff}$ is the microresonator effective mode volume.
-In this context, it is convenient to have a dimensional constant independent from the coupling efficiency, therefore we introduce the minimal threshold power $P_0=\frac{27}{32}\frac{n_g^2V_{\rm eff}\kappa_0^2}{cn_2\omega}$, where $\kappa_0=\kappa-\kappa_c$ is the microresonator intrinsic decay rate.
-Minimal threshold power is achieved at $\eta=1/3$ which corresponds to undercoupling regime, while the threshold power at critical coupling is $1.2$ times higher.
+The minimal threshold power $P_0$ is achieved at $\eta=1/3$, which corresponds to the undercoupling regime, while the threshold power at critical coupling is $1.2$ times higher.
 Remarkably, fulfilling the criterion $\eta=1/3$ coincides with the optimal coupling efficiency for the self-injection locking at weak backscattering \cite{Galiev2020}.
 Then, dividing \eqref{Pouttotal} by the input power at the coupler $P$, we immediately get $\eta_{\rm p2s}$.